abhinav-saini/24-11/README.md

 # HippoFeedo
 # Created by Abhinav
-# Run the file server.js
+# Run command db.admin.insert({email:admin@hippoinnovations.com,password:ANYPASSWORD}) in terminal and then Run the file server.js